 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

-- PNA members confirm: Vessel Day Scheme is here to stay, Loop, April 2016
+- PNA members confirm: Vessel Day Scheme is here to stay, PNA, April 2016

 - PNA tuna fishing nations agree to keep vessel day management scheme, Saving Seafood, April 2016

 - Pacifical: The people of Pacifical & their tuna, video (4.21 mins)